 Moreover, a similar result has been shown for high order polynomial lattice point sets in weighted Sobolev spaces with smoothness $\alpha\geq 2$, getting rid of the necessity that the integrand should be periodic.
+Although each of $Q_{P_1},\ldots,Q_{P_r}$ is a linear non-adaptive algorithm, taking their median results in a non-linear algorithm.
+This non-linearity distinguishes it from the theoretically optimal deterministic integration methods.
+We justify the use of such a non-linear algorithm by observing that we are now working with randomized algorithms, where achieving a high confidence level is desirable because it is usually hard to check the actual worst-case error associated with every realization of randomized algorithms.
+Additionally, by utilizing the median trick, it becomes possible for the probability of ``failure'' in meeting a probabilistic error bound to decay exponentially fast toward $0$ as the number of trials $r$ increases, see \cite[Proposition~1]{KR19} and \cite[Theorem~2.5]{GL22} among some others.
+For the worst-case error analysis, Proposition~\ref{prop:meta} in this paper establishes a general median principle.
 Here we point out that taking the median of several randomized QMC estimates has been also studied quite recently in \cite{GLM22,HR22,PO21,PO22}.